velocitylabs-org/turtle/README.md

 - [Soon]: Seamless XCM Transfers between all Polkadot parachains

 <br/>
-Turtle was developed with Typescript, Nextjs, and React.
+Turtle is developed with Typescript, Nextjs, and React.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>